-\\This course grants articulation credit with multiple colleges and universities with a grade of a B or better.
+This course grants articulation credit with multiple colleges and universities with a grade of a B or better.
 Please see the instructor for more details.

-Students are expected to earn OSHA 10 certification as part of this course.
+Students are required to earn OSHA 10 certification as part of this course.

 Course content includes basic woodworking skills and knowledge.
-As an introductory course, focus is on safety, planning, and identifying appropriate materials and tools to complete a variety of construction related tasks.
+As an introductory course, the focus is on safety, planning, and identifying appropriate materials and tools to complete various construction-related tasks.
 Students will develop skills for use with both hand tools and handheld power tools.

 Students also complete a variety of take-home home projects.
-This course is structured as a project based learning experience for all students.
-Students will be able to earn Career Connections Level 1 and Level 2 certification, Multi Craft-Core Curriculum certification, and participate in a Career and Technical Student Organization to gain leadership skills.
+This course is structured as a project-based learning experience for all students.
+Students will be able to earn Career Connections Level 1 and Level 2 certification, and participate in a Career and Technical Student Organization to gain leadership skills.